secureCodeBox/secureCodeBox/scanners/nikto/examples/demo-bodgeit/README.md

 SPDX-License-Identifier: Apache-2.0
 -->

-In this example we execute an nikto scan against the intentional vulnerable [bodgeit](https://github.com/psiinon/bodgeit)
+In this example, we execute an nikto scan against the intentionally vulnerable [bodgeit](https://github.com/psiinon/bodgeit)

 #### Initialize bodgeit in cluster